Bank of England hikes interest rates for 12th time in battle with inflation - Local News 8

 By Hanna Ziady, CNN

-The Bank of England raised interest rates by a quarter of a percentage point Thursday, hiking the cost of borrowing for the twelfth consecutive time as it battles inflation above 10%.
+The Bank of England raised interest rates by a quarter of a percentage point Thursday in its battle with inflation and said the UK economy would dodge a recession as energy prices fall.

-The decision takes the main borrowing rate for commercial banks in the United Kingdom to 4.5%, the highest since October 2008.
+The decision to impose a 12th consecutive hike takes the main borrowing rate for commercial banks in the United Kingdom to 4.5%, the highest since October 2008.
 It comes a week after the US Federal Reserve and the European Central Bank also raised rates by a quarter-point.

+“Inflation remains too high and it’s our job to get it all the way down to the 2% target and have it stay there,” Bank of England governor Andrew Bailey told journalists.
+“Low and stable inflation is the foundation for a healthy economy.”

+The central bank now expects the UK economy to grow by 0.25% this year and by 0.75% in 2024 — a much more positive assessment than in February, when it forecast contractions of 0.5% and 0.25%, respectively.

+But Bailey cautioned that risks to the outlook for prices were skewed “significantly to the upside.”
+The central bank was paying particular attention to indicators of “inflation persistence,” including tightness in the jobs market, the behavior of wage growth and services price inflation, he added.

+“If there were to be evidence of more persistent pressures, then further tightening in monetary policy would be required,” Bailey said.

-The Bank of England was the world’s first major central bank to raise interest rates after the pandemic in December 2021, but inflation has remained stubbornly high in the United Kingdom due to soaring food and energy prices, and a tight jobs market.
+The Bank of England was the world’s first major central bank to raise interest rates after the pandemic in December 2021, but inflation has remained stubbornly high in the United Kingdom due to soaring food and energy prices, as well as low unemployment and worker shortages, which have pushed up salaries.

-“The [monetary policy] committee has voted to increase bank rate by 0.25 percentage points, to 4.5%, at this meeting.
-In doing so, the MPC is continuing to address the risk of more persistent strength in domestic price and wage setting,” the Bank of England said in a statement.

 Data last month showed the annual rate of inflation fell to 10.1% in March, from 10.4% in February, still far higher than in the United States and Europe.